wlwanpan/bluzelle-rb/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is under the terms of the [Apache License](http://www.apache.org/licenses/).